shashankbafna/cowin-vaccination-book-slot/README.md

  5)   In the The Address bar, which is located at the top of File Explorer as shown above, displays the path of the currently selected folder, type "cmd"
  6)   This will open the command prompt with the location of script src.
- 7)   Type the following command to install the dependent packages to run this script.
+ 7)   Type the following command in command prompt (just opened in above step) to install the dependent packages to run this script.
       -  `pip install -r ../requirements.txt`
       -  ![image](https://user-images.githubusercontent.com/54980800/120200115-98f83c00-c241-11eb-86f2-39f5b9386b65.png)